expo/expo/docs/pages/versions/v33.0.0/sdk/in-app-purchases.md

 You must retrieve an item's details *before* you attempt to purchase it via `purchaseItemAsync`.
 This is a prerequisite to buying a product even if you have the item details bundled in your app or on your own servers.

-If any of the product IDs passed in are invalid and don't exist, you will not receive an `ItemDetails` object corresponding to that ID.
+If any of the product IDs passed in are invalid and don't exist, you will not receive an `IAPItemDetails` object corresponding to that ID.
 For example, if you pass in four product IDs in but one of them has a typo, you will only get three response objects back.

 #### Arguments